Introduction

 List<ImageSignature> signatures = signature.Search<ImageSignature>(SignatureType.Image);

-Step 4: Process and Display Results
+Step 4: Process and Display the Results

 // Display information about found image signatures